 - Mood stabilisers.
 When antidepressants don’t work, these medications may be used to help stabilise mood.

-If you are looking to manage depression and anxiety through PEMF technology, you might want consider Sentient Element.
+If you are looking to manage depression and anxiety through PEMF technology, you might want to consider Sentient Element.
+Read more about the benefits of PEMF therapy.